 Doug Hoey, RPh, MBA

-Doug Hoey will join nearly 8,000 other attendees at Cardinal Health's annual Retail Business Conference, one of the nation's largest annual gatherings of community pharmacists, taking place this year July 23-26 in Washington, D.C.
-Before the big event, Essential Insights asked Hoey to share his perspective on how community pharmacists can lead change to improve patient care.
+Doug Hoey, RPh, CEO of NCPA, will join nearly 8,000 other attendees at Cardinal Health's annual Retail Business Conference, one of the nation's largest annual gatherings of community pharmacists, taking place this year July 23-26 in Washington, D.C.
+Before the big event, Hoey to shares his perspective on how community pharmacists can lead change to improve patient care.

 Q: How do you see the role of pharmacists expanding in patient care?